userapp-io/userapp-ruby/README.md

 This client has no hard-coded API definitions built into it.
 It merly acts as a proxy which means that you'll never have to update the client once new API methods are released.
 If you want to call a service/method all you have to do is look at the [API documentation](https://app.userapp.io/#/docs/) and follow the convention below:

     result = api.[service].[method](:[argument] => [value])

+Please note that you need to mark the method that you want to call with one or several arguments.
+I.e. `api.user.get()` will NOT call the API `user.get`, instead, it will only instatiate a service called user.get.
+To call a method on a service you need to pass arguments.
+If you don't have any arguments, you can just pass `nil`.
+I.e. the correct call would look like `api.user.get(nil)`.

 #### Some examples